justinmurray87/healthsignal/README.md

 ## Setup

+**Important Note**: This project does not use `npm` for dependency management.
+Python dependencies are managed via `pip` using `scripts/requirements.txt`, and frontend libraries are included directly via CDN links in `frontend/index.html`.
+Do not run `npm install` or other npm commands.

 ### 1. Prepare your accounts

 1. **OpenAI** – Obtain an API key with access to GPT‑3.5 and GPT‑4.
 Create an